 On The Mat: 5 Yoga Poses For Healthy Skin

 Yoga benefits for the skin start on the mat.
-Dendy Engelman, MD tells SELF: “Yoga causes vasodilation (enlargement of the blood vessels), which leads to increased blood flow to the skin, providing it with more oxygen and nutrients to come to the skin’s surface, creating a cutaneous flushing or glow.
+Dendy Engelman, MD tells SELF: “Yoga causes vasodilation (enlargement of the blood vessels), which leads to increased blood flow to the skin.
+This allows for more oxygen and nutrients to come to the skin’s surface, creating a cutaneous flushing or glow.
 Want that coveted yoga glow for yourself?
 Whether at home or in the studio, here are five yoga poses to inspire your practice and give you a glowing complexion.

 Tadasana (Mountain Pose)

 With its focus on deep, rhythmic breathing, this simple standing pose helps alleviate stress and improve oxygen flow.
 According to NDTV: “Getting in more oxygen through controlled breathing helps the body to release harmful toxins and keep the skin healthy and glowing.”
 By enhancing blood circulation, tadasana improves lymphatic drainage which brightens the complexion and reduces puffiness around the eye area.